Do You Wash Bras the Right Way?

 Now that you know the right way of washing your bras.
 Here are some other tips that can help you take greater care while washing and drying them:

 You don’t have to wash your bra every time you wear it!

 If you wash you bra every single time after wearing, it will stretch out more quickly.
 You should wash your bra after wearing it at least three times.

 However, if you feel like the day was particularly humid and sweaty and your bra smells awful, you need to put it straight in the laundry basket.

 Winters is a better time not to wash your bras so frequently as compared to summers.

 Checking the label is always important.

 Ladies, do not underestimate the importance of the label.
-If it says un-washable, and you end up washing your leather bra just because you didn’t bother to read the label, you will ending losing not just your favorite bra but also the money you invest in it.
+If it says un-washable, and you end up washing your bra just because you didn’t bother to read the label, you will end up losing not just your favorite bra but also the money you invest in it.

 Most bras that are embellished with diamante or leather cannot be washed, or they may require a specific detergent or washing method.
 Therefore, be sure to check the labels to find all the required information.